kbjiang/02_study/01-Course-study/Probability-and-Statistics/mit1805-2022/Note.md

 ### References
 1. [Likelihood principle - Wikipedia](https://en.wikipedia.org/wiki/Likelihood_principle)
 	1. for PSet 9, Problem 2
+		1. For Bayesian framework, same data leads to same posterior; for NHST, the $p$-value depends on non-observed data ("at least as extreme as observed" depends on who the experiment is designed) therefore can be different for same observed data.
+	2. Class 20, 6 *Stopping Rules*.
+It is a good example showing how NHST is NOT consistent with this principle.
+See also Class 20, 8 *The likelihood principle*.
 ## References
 1. Very good lectures on statistics: https://www.tilestats.com/
 2. Python Bayesian model-building interface https://bambinos.github.io/bambi/